Nationals vs. Astros Player Props Betting Odds

-The Houston Astros host the Washington Nationals at Minute Maid Park on Wednesday at 8:10 PM ET.
-Those looking to place a player prop wager can find odds for Alex Bregman, Lane Thomas and others in this game.
+The Houston Astros host the Washington Nationals at Minute Maid Park on Thursday at 8:10 PM ET.
+Those looking to place a player prop bet can find odds on Alex Bregman, Lane Thomas and others in this matchup.

 Bet on this matchup or its props with BetMGM!